Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Experiments

 \section{Experiments}

-To evaluate the generality and effectiveness of RGVQ, in this section, we conduct extensive experiments based on three key functions of Graph VQ: (1) codebook utilization, (2) transferability, and (3) serialization.
-First, we evaluate the codebook utilization of RGVQ on both homophilous and heterophilous graphs, aiming to verify its ability to mitigate codebook collapse.
+We evaluate the performance of RGVQ in terms (1) codebook utilization, (2) transferability, and (3) serialization.
+First, we evaluate the codebook utilization to verify its ability to mitigate codebook collapse.
 Second, we investigate the transferability.
 We integrate RGVQ into GFT~\cite{wang2024gft}, a graph foundation model that utilizes the learned codebook as pretrained graph tokens, and evaluate the performance on cross-task and cross-domain graphs.
 Third, we assess the serialization capability of RGVQ by examining its compatibility with sequence-based models.
-We use GQT~\cite{wang2025learning}, a transformer that takes VQ tokens as input sequences, and evaluate the performance on node classification.
-Detailed dataset statistics, baselines, and implementation details are provided in Appendix C. The contrastive sets in RGVQ are pre-computed before training, we provide the complexity analysis in Appendix D.
+We use GQT~\cite{wang2025learning}, a transformer taking VQ tokens as input sequences, and evaluate the performance on node classification.
+Detailed dataset statistics, baselines, implementation details are provided in Appendix~\ref{appendix:experiments}.
+Experiments on large graphs can also be found in Appendix~\ref{appendix:complexity}.